 - spray olive oil or other natural oil in spray form

 - Preheat oven to 375 degrees and fit a rack on a cookie sheet or baking pan.

-- Combine the bread crumbs and remaining 2 Tb dry mustard in a shallow bowl or pie tin.
+- Combine the bread crumbs and remaining 2 tablespoons dry mustard in a shallow bowl or pie tin.

 - Roll the marinated chicken in the crumbs, making sure they are evenly coated.
 Place on the prepared rack.
-Spritz lightly with olive oil.
+When all pieces are coated, spoon any remaining coating on top of the chicken pieces and the spray lightly with olive oil or other spray oil.

 - Bake for 45-50 minutes or until juices run clear.

-- Meanwhile, in a small bowl, mix the remaining 3 Tb maple syrup and 2 Tb.
-Dijon mustard.
+- While chicken is baking, mix the remaining 3 tablespoons maple syrup and 2 tablespoons Dijon mustard in a small bowl.
 Serve alongside chicken.

 This recipe has been updated - it was originally published in 2009.

 More Easy Chicken Recipes You May Like:

 Soy Sriracha Marinated Chicken (to grill or bake)